sanghyun-son/ntire-2020-deblur-mobile/README.md

 * Notes
   * While FP16 models (e.g., `models/deblur_fp16_256.tflite`) are smaller than FP32 models, they may not have advantages compared to FP32 counterparts in terms of runtime.
 Please check the [link](https://www.tensorflow.org/lite/performance/post_training_float16_quant).
+  * FP16 inference is very slow with NNAPI!

 ## PyTorch `state_dict` to a `.tflite`  model